On Campus Housing | Off Campus Housing | Dining | Transportation | Safety | Health | Engagement | Academics | Support

 - Students enrolled in UMass Amherst Summer Session classes through Continuing and Professional Education.
 Applicants must be either 18 years of age or an undergraduate or graduate student.

-- UMass Amherst students employed on-campus.
-Applicants must document employment and be enrolled for fall 2017.
+- UMass Amherst students employed on campus.
+Applicants must document employment and be enrolled for fall 2018.

 Additional summer housing information can be found here.

-If off campus housing is more suitable to your needs, view the Off Campus Student Life website where you can:
+If off campus housing is more suitable to your needs, view the Off Campus Student Life website to:

-- Find a perfect off campus place (for the whole year or a summer sublet)
+- Find an off campus home (for the whole year or a summer sublet)

 - Learn about town resources and living in the local area